tf318/lg/README.md

 # LG webOS TV Tools

 Only one tool here at the moment: a bash script to run on a rooted TV to update the recently expired LetsEncrypt CA certificates (useful for Plex or Emby setups that use LetsEncrypt certificates, since LG have not updated the CA certs on many TVs).
 You must have root on your TV.
-Once you have shell access, download this script with wget and run it.
+Once you have shell access, download this script with `curl` and run it.

-On a rooted B9 or C9 you can open a shell on your TV and run the following command:
+On a rooted B9 or C9 just open a shell on your TV (via telnet or ssh) and run the following command:

     curl -k https://raw.githubusercontent.com/tf318/lg/main/update-ca-certs.sh | bash

-Or, if you would prefer to inspect the script before running it, do the following instead:
+Or, if you would prefer to inspect/modify the content of the script before running it, do this instead:

     cd /tmp
     curl -k https://raw.githubusercontent.com/tf318/lg/main/update-ca-certs.sh --output update-ca-certs.sh